seansawyer/seansawyer.github.com/index.md

 ## Qualifications ##

 I love to build data-heavy applications, most often using Python, Java and sometimes Scala.
-Under the hood of the things I've built in recent memory, you'll also find Elasticsearch, Kafka, PostgreSQL, Redis.
+Under the hood of the things I've built in recent memory you'll also find Elasticsearch, Kafka, PostgreSQL, Redis.

 In the past, I've built distributed systems with Erlang and web applications with PHP and Ruby.

-Although it hasn't been my primary focus, I've also done a decent amount of devops along the way using both Puppet and Chef - on bare metal, managed hosting, AWS and GCP.
+Although it hasn't been my primary focus, I've also done a decent amount of devops along the way - on bare metal, managed hosting, AWS and GCP - and have worked with both Puppet and Chef.

 ## Professional Experience ##